FibreFoX/javafx-gradle-plugin/README.md

 Bugfixes
 * fixed issue #29 regarding stdout/stderr not printed when Gradle is in daemon mode (which is default for Gradle 3 now)

+Enhancements
+* fixed issue #26 by providing a way to specify jar-file used for javapackager
+* updated proguard example using new `alternativePathToJarFile`-property